 Where do you start this process?
 It should be obvious that a hiring mistake here can be very costly.
 Even to the point of much lower sales if the new sales representative hire is a fraud or crook who promises anything and everything to make a sale.
 When a customer gets stung by a horrible experience it might take you years before they will even talk to you again.

 It happens.
 Not too often, thank goodness, but if you hire a dozen people to sell for you, you can expect one or two will not be honest with you or your customers.
 Consider it a cost of doing business.
 You just don’t want the first one to be the bad apple.
-Start the process and hopefully get better hires by first committing to using a business consultant who is versed in hiring sales people, specifically.
-Yes, it is something I have particular experience in but there are many other consultants out there who can design a compensation plan, seek, select, interview, work with and assist in the evaluation of the sales rep. The consultant can even ride with the sales rep and observe their behavior in front of customers.
+Start the process and hopefully get better hires by first committing to using an angel investor who is versed in hiring sales people, specifically.
+Yes, it is something I have particular experience in but there are many other investors out there who can design a compensation plan, seek, select, interview, work with and assist in the evaluation of the sales rep. The investor, also called a consultant, can even ride with the sales rep and observe their behavior in front of customers.

-For this to be successful, you need to bring in the consultant first, before you begin.
+For this to be successful, you need to bring in the investor first, before you begin.
 They have to understand your business processes, current customer environment, and work with you to create a compensation plan appropriate for your industry.
-Then, and only then, will the consultant build a strategy to find the right candidate.
+Then, and only then, will the investor build a strategy to find the right candidate.

 All of this will take time and money.
 But when you put a star on the payroll and your business starts to take off like a jet fighter, I think you will be pretty happy.
 The next problem might be too many sales.
 Maybe you won’t be able to keep up!

 That’s a problem we all want to have.
 Don’t waste time with a DIY hire.
-Use a consultant!
+Use an Angel!

 Tidewater Capital Services.